xcat2/xcat-core/docs/source/advanced/kit/introduction.rst

 When a kitcomponent is added to an OS image definition, these attributes are automatically updated.

-User can then use the genimage command to install the kitcomponents into the diskless OS image, the standard node deployment process for statefull nodes, or the xCAT updatenode command to update the OS on an active compute node.
+User can then use the genimage command to install the kitcomponents into the diskless OS image, the standard node deployment process for stateful nodes, or the xCAT updatenode command to update the OS on an active compute node.
 Since the kitcomponent meta package defines the product packages as dependencies, the OS package manager (yum, zypper, apt-get) automatically installs all the required product packages during the xCAT otherpkgs install process.

 Kit Frameworks
 --------------